Stock Based Compensation

 * includes both stock grants and option grants

-The following table summarizes the Company’ stock option activity and related information for the period from December 31, 2016 to June 30, 2017 (number of options in thousands):
+The following table summarizes the Company’ stock option activity and related information for the period from January 1, 2015 to December 31, 2017 (options in thousands):

-As of June 30, 2017, the number of vested shares underlying outstanding options was 7,393,521 at a weighted average exercise price of $2.90.
-The aggregate intrinsic value of in the-money options outstanding as of June 30, 2017 was $7.0 million.
-The aggregate intrinsic value is calculated as the difference between the Company’s closing stock price of $1.69 on June 30, 2017, and the exercise price of options, multiplied by the number of options.
-As of June 30, 2017, there was $5.6 million of total unrecognized share-based compensation.
-Such costs are expected to be recognized over a weighted average period of approximately 0.95 years.
+As of December 31, 2017, the number of vested shares underlying outstanding options was 8,377,780 at a weighted average exercise price of $1.86.
+The aggregate intrinsic value of in the-money options outstanding as of December 31, 2017 was $2.7 million.
+The aggregate intrinsic value is calculated as the difference between the Company’s closing stock price of $1.16 on December 31, 2017, and the exercise price of options, multiplied by the number of options.
+As of December 31, 2017, there was approximately $4.6 million of total unrecognized share-based compensation.
+Such costs are expected to be recognized over a weighted average period of approximately 1.46 years.

 All options expire ten years from date of grant.
 Except for options granted to consultants, all remaining options vest entirely and evenly over three years.
 A portion of options granted to consultants vests over four years, with the remaining vesting being based upon the achievement of certain performance milestones, which are tied to either financing or drug development initiatives.

 The Company recognizes compensation expense for stock option awards on a straight-line basis over the applicable service period of the award.
 The service period is generally the vesting period, with the exception of options granted subject to a consulting agreement, whereby the option vesting period and the service period defined pursuant to the terms of the consulting agreement may be different.
 Stock options issued to consultants are revalued quarterly until fully vested, with any change in fair value expensed.
-The following weighted-average assumptions were used to calculate share based compensation for the three and six months ended June 30, 2017 and 2016:
+The following weighted-average assumptions were used to calculate share based compensation:

 The Company does not have sufficient historical information to develop reasonable expectations about future exercise patterns and post-vesting employment termination behavior.
 Hence, the Company uses the “simplified method” described in Staff Accounting Bulletin (SAB) 107 to estimated expected term of share option grants.